naveenragur/ML4SicilyTsunami/risk/README.md

 ## Contributing

-Contributions are welcome!
+Feedback and contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.